 For Grade 9 students, this process can help select the subjects they take at school.
 For Grade 11 and Grade 12 learners, it will facilitate decisions around what to study after school and help identify the most suitable career options.
 Older clients already in the working environment can use the assessments to optimise their career satisfaction and needs or to evaluate career change options.I would like to know more

-Today’s teenagers experience many challenges, especially with regard to school performance, friendship- and dating relationships, family relationships, peer pressure, identity development and self-esteem.
-For young adults the amount of changes that take place such as moving homes, starting college/university, leaving old friends and making new friends, getting a job or living in a new city, can feel overwhelming and anxiety provoking.
+Today’s teenagers grapple with numerous challenges, particularly in the realms of academic performance, friendships and dating relationships, family dynamics, peer influence, identity development, and self-esteem.
+For young adults the amount of changes that take place such as moving away from home, starting college/university, parting ways with old friends, establishing new connections, entering the workforce, or residing in unfamiliar cities, can feel overwhelming and anxiety provoking.

-Love is love.I would like to know more
+This practice is LGBTIQIA+ Affirming.I would like to know more

 Psychoeducation is among the most effective of the evidence-based practices that have emerged in both clinical trials and community settings.
 Because of the flexibility of the model, which incorporates both illness-specific information and tools for managing related circumstances, psychoeducation has broad potential for many forms of illnesses and varied life challenges (Lukens & McFarlane, 2004).